skyfielders/python-skyfield/skyfield/documentation/stars.rst

 .. image:: bright_stars.png

-Skyfield does not yet support public star chart routines, but hopefully they will appear before the end of the year.
+Skyfield does not yet offer star chart routines, but hopefully they will appear before the end of the year.
 For now you can peek at the Skyfield file ``charting.py`` and experiment on your own.

 Building a single star from its coordinates
 ===========================================